 Highlights include photographs and paintings of Cutty Sark (1869), the world's last surviving tea clipper and one of Britain's greatest maritime treasures, the ill-fated passenger liner RMS Titanic (1912), plus photographs of tall ships by Richard Sibley and Alan Villiers.
 We also offer ship plans of Royal Navy light cruiser HMS Belfast (1938).

 Using RMG Images

 You can browse the Royal Museums Greenwich Images website and register free of charge.
 Registered users can save picture searches, apply for licenses online and receive updates about new items available.

 The RMG Images licensing service is completely digital.
 Images are supplied in standard high-resolution file at 300dpi RGB jpeg, at least 4800 pixels longest side.
 If you require a larger file or a detail we can resupply items to your specification.
 This service can take slightly longer to supply and may incur further fees.

 We license images for many different uses including programme making, film production, book publishing, magazine and news production and digital products, such as online content, apps and ebooks.
 Please contact us for more details.
 We also provide licenses for academic use.
 Please enquire about our academic discounts.

-If you have any questions or queries about the Picture Library or image licensing service, contact the team.
+If you have any questions or queries about RMG Images or the image licensing service, contact the team.